Fewer restrictions at high school fall activities this season?

 WICHITA, Kan.
-(KSNW)–As COVID cases continue to surge, some are asking what the delta variant could mean for athletes and fans.
+(KSNW) — As COVID-19 cases continue to surge, some are asking what the delta variant could mean for athletes and fans.

 From football and golf to soccer and volleyball, the fall activities are kicking off.